haystackandroid/vimspectr/README.md

   <p>Each vimspectr theme consists of 6 theme-specific <strong>base colours</strong> and 8 fixed <strong>accent colours</strong>.</p>

   <p>Base colours are determined through a combination of contrast ratios and (except for the greyscale themes) a saturation curve that rises as base colour darkens.
-Contrast ratios were selected such that values of the base colours in the greyscale theme would align with 1/24 (4.17%) intervals.
-Saturation levels were also adjusted by 1/24 intervals.
-For accent colours, accent hues were selected at the scale of 1/48 (7.5°) colour wheel intervals, while saturations and values were selected at the scale of 1/24.</p>
+Contrast ratios were selected such that values of the base colours in the greyscale theme would align with 1/24 (4.17%) intervals; saturation levels were also adjusted by 1/24 intervals.
+For accent colours, saturations and values were adjusted by 1/24 intervals, while hues were selected at the scale of 1/48 (7.5°) colour wheel intervals.</p>

   <p>The <a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html#visual-audio-contrast-contrast-73-head">ISO 3:1 contrast standard</a> is met by nearly all text/background combinations, exceptions being made for some transient-highlighted backgrounds (e.g. cursorcolumn, cursorline)</p>